bge-barcoding/BGEE/README.md

 - [snakemake_run.sh](https://github.com/bge-barcoding/MitoGeneExtractor-BGE/blob/main/snakemake_run.sh) handles submission of the snakemake workflow to the HPC cluster.
 The working directory will initially be unlocked (using `--unlock`) and then the snakemake workflow will be run.

-#### If using `profiles/slurm`, SLURM will orchestrate submission of each step in the workflow as a separate job: ####
+**If using `profiles/slurm`, SLURM will orchestrate submission of each step in the workflow as a separate job:**
-- The safer way is to launch Snakemake inside a persistent screen session.
+The 'safest' way to run BeeGees is to launch Snakemake inside a persistent screen session.
 This ensures the workflow keeps running even if you disconnect.
 ```
 # Start a persistent screen session
 screen -S [SESSION_NAME]